reshamas/fastai_deeplearn_part1/tips_faq_beginners.md

 - the **holdout data** is a second test set

 ---
-## Q5:  How do I transfer files or data from my local computer to a cloud machine (Paperspace, AWS, etc)?
+## Q5:  How do I copy files or data from my local computer to a cloud machine (Paperspace, AWS, etc)?

 [instructions on using `scp` command to transfer files from platforms]( https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/scp_xfer_files_local_to_aws.md)